-Employees working on more complicated, creative tasks require a sense of purpose in what they’re doing and that’s where good management comes in.
+Employees working on more complicated, creative tasks require a sense of purpose in what they’re doing, and that’s where good management comes in.

 There are lots of ways bosses can work to motivate their team.
 Incentives, perks, and freedom to explore new ideas are all things to consider.

-However, one of the easiest ways to boost motivation is by celebrating the small wins big time.
+However, one of the easiest ways to boost motivation is by celebrating small wins big time.
 In doing so, you can promote greater productivity and dedication and move your team ever closer to that big win further along the road.

-Here’s five reasons why great bosses celebrate those small victories:
+Here are five reasons why great bosses celebrate those small victories:

 1. Refocuses a Team on Their Overall Goal

 Celebrating small victories reminds your staff about what they’re working towards.
 Working with a sense of purpose is important to motivation.

 When you’re caught up with the daily grind, that purpose can get lost and forgotten.

 It’s good to remind your team that each small task completed contributes to the overall goal.
 Highlighting progress and successes is the perfect way to do this.

 Working on the same task week in, and week out, with little to distinguish between one week and the next, can be disheartening.